papercliphat/short_term_blog/_posts/2016-06-13-beginning-self-instructed-cs.md

 #### The Tool You Need

 Today, for ~$200-400 USD you can get a pretty good programming computer.
 I recommend looking for pre-built laptops with ~4 gigs of Ram and ~2.4GHz processing speed.
-I wouldn't feel comfortable going below this.
+I would not feel comfortable going below this.
 You could, and people work with less, but this is where I feel comfortable making a recommendation.

 #### Getting Started